National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 #### Published Concept Sets {#sec-understanding-sets-library-published}

-"Publication" includes 3 ways of making a concept set available to other researchers.
+"Publication" includes 2 ways of making a concept set available to other researchers.
 Provisionally Approved and N3C Recommended are automatically submitted to Zenodo, to generate a permanent DOI URL that can be used in publication or in sharing concept set contents with analysts outside the Enclave.
 Any study manuscript for publication should ensure that any concept set used is either Provisionally Approved or N3C Recommended.
 The Zenodo URL should appear in the resulting publication.

-##### N3C Recommended concept sets - pre-defined concept set commonly used

 The [N3C Data Liaisons and Logic Liaisons](https://covid.cd2h.org/liaisons), in partnership with the Domain Teams, have selected common medical features often required for broad use in research that support the analytics pipelines.
 The original N3C Recommended concept sets were selected based on